Ready to Make a Donation?

 From the senior citizen who experiences better health by adding vegetables back into his diet to the child who tastes her first bite ever of a fresh peach, Farm to Family is transforming lives by improving nutrition.
 And with many of our food banks providing nutrition education together with cooking demonstrations and recipe cards, food bank clients are learning practical ways to bring fresh produce into their diets.

 More than 100 growers contribute more than 50 varieties of produce to Farm to Family.
-The result is more than 150 million pounds of California farm products being distributed each year to the California Association of Food Banks’ 44 member food banks and their network of 6,000 schools, churches, senior centers, soup kitchens and other community venues.
+The result is more than 150 million pounds of California farm products being distributed each year to the California Association of Food Banks’ over 40 member food banks and their network of 6,000 schools, churches, senior centers, soup kitchens and other community venues.
 See how it works.